 After the whirlwind that was round 1 everyone was given a break, 10 days to do with as they pleased.
-While I would have been perfectly content with staying on campus, enjoying the quiet, I was somewhat obligated to go home and be with family during the holidays after being away for so many.
-It was nice to be home, I caught up on a lot of sleep, but I also got bored quickly.
+While I would have been perfectly content staying on campus, enjoying the quiet, I was overdue for a holiday at home, after being away for so many.
+It was nice to be home, I caught up on a lot of sleep and spent time with family, but after a few days I began to grow bored.
 The longer I sat around 'relaxing' the less I wanted to head back to NCCC, instead I started looking up flights to Europe and Asia, despite knowing that I would go back to Colorado.
-I had changed my flight last minute, returning on New Years Eve to hang out with a few new pals, rather than scrambling to find plans at home.
+The day I left campus I decided to change my return flight, combing back on New Years Eve to hang out with a few new pals, rather than scrambling to find plans at home.
 My flight arrived late, so our plans were also a bit ad hoc, but I was happy to be back in my element.
 I relished the two days I had on campus with only a few others back, but that quiet quickly disappeared.

 Six weeks of living with 10 other people, crawling under houses, painting, hanging drywall, flooring and a hundred other things went a lot faster than expected.
 By the time we were back in Colorado and one of the other team leaders said "six weeks ago" I had to think twice, it felt like I had only just left the Aurora campus, and there I was back in the thick of it.
 I had no expectations going into my first round of service with NCCC, which is probably part of the reason it went so swimmingly.
 I'm not saying there were no issues, bouts of exhaustion and frustration were inevitable, but it was an eventful six weeks, filled with loads of laughter and smiles to counter the moans and groans.